5 Tips for Car Seat Safety

 6. Limit the toys you give your child while in the car seat.
 Toys should be soft, so they won’t cause any injury in the event of an accident.

 Houston Car Accident Attorneys

 While parents do everything they can to keep their children safe in the car, some factors are out of their control.
 Parents and others who drive children should give their little ones the best possible chance of surviving a collision unharmed by buying, installing, and monitoring a child safety seat.
 Car accidents caused by 18-wheelers, distracted driving, or other negligent driving behaviors can cause devastating injuries.
-The experienced car accident attorneys at Blizzard & Nabers have helped scores of victims obtain compensation for their injuries.
+The experienced car accident attorneys at Blizzard Law PLLC have helped scores of victims obtain compensation for their injuries.
 If you were injured in car accident, call us today for a free consultation.